How can I connect several external devices to my TV?

 Note: for the connection of a PC refer to the FAQ on this subject.

 - The most complete connection available on your TV is the HDMI connection.
 This connection accepts high definition (HD) signals from external devices, such as a digital Set Top Box, a DVD-player or a game console such as the PS3.

-- The Scart connection on this TV accepts RGB and CVBS signals.
-The RGB signals offer a higher picture quality than CVBS signals.
-To record from the RF tuner of the TV, only analog channel, connect to 'EXT1'.
+- The Scart connection on this TV accepts RGB, S-Video and CVBS signals.
+The RGB signals offer a higher picture quality than CVBS and YPbPr signals.
+To record what you are viewing on the TV, except from HDMI and YPbPr inputs, connect to 'EXT2'.
 The recording (on an external recorder) will be in CVBS quality.

 - The next best option are the S-Video and CVBS connections, which enable you to connect devices that are not equipped with a Scart, HDMI or YPbPr connection, such as a video camera or photo camera.

 After connecting several devices you select any one of them with the 'SOURCE' button on the remote control of your TV.
 When you press this button repeatedly you select the external connections alternatively.

 - Connect an audio device (home cinema set, amplifier) to 'EXT2' scart connection at the back of the TV to hear the sound of the TV through your audio system.